RoyAmoyal/DL-Assignment1/README.md

 ![SwissRollData](SwissRollData.jpg)

-The accuracy graph of our model (the Residual nn version):
+The accuracy graph of our model (the Residual nn version) for classification:

 ![accuracy](accuracy.jpg)